reidrac/c64-pixel-tools/README.md

 This tools takes an indexed PNG image and encodes it as a valid 4x8 multicolor tileset (charset).

-The shared colors must me provided as a colon-separated list (eg. 0:1:12).
-The foreground is detected per tile (from 0 to 7, the tools converts it automatically to the 8 to 15 range).
+The shared colors must be provided as a colon-separated list (eg. 0:1:12).
+The foreground is detected per tile (from 0 to 7, the tool converts it automatically to the 8 to 15 range).